dwarning/VA-Models/README.md

 ```

 ## General Usage Instructions Qucs-S

+General the usage instructions from ngspice are applicable and preferred.

 For several models Qucs-S example schematics are provided.
 Because qucs-s doesn't support loading osdi shared libs
 with relative pathes in schematics "Nutmeg script" the user have to edit the local .spiceinit file for ngspice